 describe because it is that smooth.
 When I drink it all I can think of is when

 Sean Connery, as James Bond, says his line.
 “Bond, James Bond.”
 (I know it sounds corny, but I told you it was hard to describe!
 Haha!)
 I normally go for medium roast coffees but Arctic Sunrise is where it’s at.

 If you like cream and sugar in your coffee but that’s not all you want to taste then this roast is for you.
 It definitely holds up to cream and sugar allowing you the ability to actually taste the coffee, and it’s not bitter.
 Sometimes I find I have to add salt to my coffee to help alleviate bitterness, but I don’t have to with Arctic Sunrise.

 The other roast I had the pleasure of trying is their Moka Java.
-It is one of Dean’s Beans medium roast coffees, and it is light and slightly sweet, to me, and may be the coffee that helps me learn how to drink black coffee.
-When I opened up the bag it smelled so good, and I love when this happens.
+It is one of Dean’s Beans medium roast coffees, and it is light and slightly sweet, to me, and maybe the coffee that helps me learn how to drink black coffee.
+When I opened up the bag it smelled so good, and I love it when this happens.
 Drinking coffee is so much more than just drinking coffee.

 It is a process that hits all of the 5 senses, and the smell of Moka Java wakes you up and makes you want to start grinding beans to make a cup of coffee.
 When I first made a cup of Moka Java I used the same amount of cream and sugar I usually use, but it was too much.
 I have learned I can cut the amount of cream and sugar in half.
 Which is awesome.